Ra-Verse/AI-Handwritten-Character-Recognition/README.md

 This project demonstrates a basic implementation of a feedforward neural network to classify handwritten digits from the MNIST dataset.
 It includes:

-* A Python script (`main.py` - assuming you save the provided code as this name) that loads the MNIST dataset, preprocesses the images, defines and trains a neural network model, evaluates its performance, saves the trained model, and makes predictions on sample images.
+* A Python script `main.py` that loads the MNIST dataset, preprocesses the images, defines and trains a neural network model, evaluates its performance, saves the trained model, and makes predictions on sample images.

 ## Getting Started